xaraya-modules/cachemanager/README.md

 ### Further Information

-Further information on the xarcachemanager module can be found at
+Further information on the cachemanager module can be found at

-  - xarcachemanager Extension page at [Xaraya Extension and Releases](http://www.xaraya.com/index.php/release/1652.html "xarcachemanager Module - Xaraya Extension 1652").
+  - cachemanager Extension page at [Xaraya Extension and Releases](http://www.xaraya.com/index.php/release/1652.html "cachemanager Module - Xaraya Extension 1652").
     Click on Version History tab at the bottom to get the latest release information.
-  - Related tutorials and documentation on xarcachemanager found at [Xaraya Documentation.](http://www.xaraya.com/index.php/keywords/xarcachemanager/ "Related documentation on xarcachemanager")
+  - Related tutorials and documentation on cachemanager found at [Xaraya Documentation.](http://www.xaraya.com/index.php/keywords/cachemanager/ "Related documentation on cachemanager")

-** xarcachemanager Overview**
+** cachemanager Overview**
  Version 1.0.1  2006-04-12